 With your developers, conduct research and analysis to validate your idea and find its unique value proposition and market fit.

 Designers create several prototypes of increasing complexity, from rough navigation concepts to high-fidelity (possibly interactive) prototypes.
-Creating multiple prototypes makes sure that you and your team see the future product the same way and that what you imagine will work in the way you imagine.
+Creating multiple prototypes makes sure that you and your team see the future custom on-demand medicine delivery app the same way and that what you imagine will work in the way you imagine.

 Launch marketing campaigns.
 Pre-launch marketing builds anticipation for your product and also helps you gauge interest and calculate possible profitability.
 It will also signify possible drawbacks and might point you in the direction of changes for the better.